Hydrogen vehicle

 Hydrogen vehicles include cars, buses, forklifts, and trams.
 Also, many large rockets use liquid hydrogen as fuel, because it has high effective exhaust velocity and energy density.
 Hydrogen fuel cell vehicles are a good alternative for combustion engines for indoor applications as well as for use in locations with low temperatures.
 That is because the emission has no effect on the air quality and low-temperature degrees do not affect their performance.
 This is why forklifts powered by fuel cells are quite often used in refrigerated warehouses.

 There were times when hydrogen vehicles appeared to be the next big thing.
 But the rise of battery-powered electric vehicles quickly changed that.
 One of the problems is that fueling these vehicles requires an infrastructure of hydrogen fueling stations.
-In 2020 there were less than 50 retail hydrogen fueling stations in the USA.
-In addition, hydrogen is mainly produced from fossil fuels—the same fuels that power combustion engines.
-This means that the environmental problems related to the use of fossil fuels remain even though hydrogen vehicles are considered zero-emissions vehicles.
-On top of that, the production of fuel cells is rather expensive because of the use of platinum.
+In the United States, there were about 54 public retail hydrogen stations in 2024.